Find a specialist driving instructor

 Ring accelerators have the advantage that you would steer conventionally with two hands on the wheel, the accelerator ring can then be operated with either hand whilst simultaneously controlling the steering.
 The accelerator ring could be mounted over or under the steering wheel (an over ring or under ring accelerator) and is used with a right hand operated brake lever.
 Over ring accelerator video.
 Under ring accelerator (K5 Gas Ring) video

-An alternative ring accelerator, the Ghost Ring which is attached to the underside of the steering wheel rim, and operates by rotating the ring in a clockwise or anticlockwise direction to accelerate.
-This is again normally fitted with a right hand operated brake lever.
-Ghost ring video.
+The Ghost Ring, an alternative ring accelerator, which is attached to the underside of the steering wheel rim, and operates by rotating the ring in a clockwise or anticlockwise direction to accelerate, again you would steer conventionally with two hands on the wheel.
+The picture below shows it fitted with a left hand operated floor mounted brake lever but it is normally fitted with a right hand operated brake lever.
+See: Ghost ring video.